CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

    > **Note**: It can often take several minutes for the network configuration to be reflected in the web app.
 If you get an error screen, try selecting Refresh a few times in the browser window.
 If that does not work, try selecting **Restart** on the Azure Web App's toolbar.

-1. Congratulations, you successfully connected your application to the new SQL MI database.
+1. Congratulations, you successfully connected your application to the new SQL MI database, now click on the Next button present in the bottom-right corner of this lab guide.

+## Summary

+In this exercise, you have Migrated you webapp database and webapplication to Azure and successfully connected the application the Azure SQLMI database and to the network.